 The Humanities courses you will complete as part of your major, minor, general education requirements, or as electives will make you ready for a wide variety of careers.
-Courses in English literature, composition, creative writing, foreign languages, history & geography, international relations, philosophy & religion, or political science will make you into better readers, writers, and critical thinkers.
+Our courses will make you into better readers, writers, and critical thinkers.
 They will also give you global, interdisciplinary perspectives so that you will be ready and able to create professional careers in an increasingly interconnected world.

 Design Your Future!